 Foundation News

-Helping children in conflict to get educated
+Educating children in conflict zones

 Raised amid conflict, Ochai understands the challenges of trying to get an education while living in fear and dangerous situations.
-His venture, EduRise, supports other conflict-affected Nigerian children by restoring access to schooling and providing menstrual health and peacebuilding initiatives.
+His venture, EduRise, supports conflict-affected Nigerian children by restoring access to schooling and providing menstrual health and peacebuilding initiatives.
 In a country where millions of children are not in school and 43% are engaged in child labour, the venture restores dignity, builds resilience and demonstrates that education is critical to breaking cycles of poverty and displacement.

 ‘This prize is not just for me but for every child who dares to dream.
 With this support, EduRise will be able to assist 300 000 conflict-affected children living in Nigeria to reclaim their right to education and a brighter future.
 I was one of them.
 It is also a shout out to the millions of children, not in school, to say your hope is renewed because we are just starting,’ says Ochai.